Francisco "Quico" Canseco the One Hit Wonder

 News Flash, Canseco Campaign Gone Viral

-Viral email, from the Canseco campaign called Obama and the Democrats, thugs.
-And on the night of President Obama's State of the Union address, Quico Canseco's viral emails were letting Republicans know that he had been chosen by no other than John Bohener to deliver the Spanish-Language Republican address to the Nation, following the President's address, to let American's know about his principles, the parties principles and how they will make America better.
+Viral email, from the Canseco campaign in which he called Barack Obama and the Democrats, thugs.
+And on the night of President Obama's State of the Union address, Quico Canseco's viral emails were letting Republicans know that he had been chosen by no other than John Boehner to deliver the Spanish-Language Republican address to the Nation, following the President's address, to let American's know about his principles, the parties principles and how they will make America better.
 He didn't end there, he asked for money to keep his seat "conservative and strong."